vkbaba/db-queue-tutorial/README.md

 Note that my environment is win10 so some commands below are slightly different for other operating systems.

 ## How to use
-1. Change CLIENT_IP in Dockerfile to your client IP address like 192.168.1.10
+1. Change CLIENT_IP in docker-compose.yaml to your client IP address like 192.168.1.10
 2. docker build -t db-queue-tutorial ./demo/
 3. docker build -t db-queue-tutorial-consumer ./demo-consumer/
 4. docker-compose up -d